 Electronic shifting is heavier than mechanical shifting.
 The claimed weight for a Shimano 105 disc brake mechanical groupset is 2,478g, for £799/$696.

-If you're a weight weenie, then this groupset probably isn't for you - there are lighter options out there that cost less.
-However, for those less focused upon mass, wireless electronic shifting comes with the benefit of a cable stretch-free existence, easier set-up (especially on bikes with integrated front ends, though the brakes are the main headache there), and, as SRAM expressed in several social media replies, it does 'go beep boop'.
+If you're a weight weenie, then this groupset probably isn't for you.
+In the interest of total honesty, if I were building up my own bike, I would still build it with a mechanical groupset - but that's purely personal preference.
+For those less focused upon mass, wireless electronic shifting comes with the benefit of a cable stretch-free existence, easier set-up, and, as SRAM expressed in several social media replies, it does 'go beep boop'.